Skip to main content

 Verdict: A Reliable Ligurian Table in Bordighera's Historic Core

 If you want well-executed Ligurian cooking in a setting that actually reflects where you are, Magiargè Osteria Contemporanea is the right booking in Bordighera.
-It holds a Michelin Plate for 2024 and 2025, carries a Google rating of 4.4 across 819 reviews, and sits at the €€ price point — meaning you get credentialed, locally rooted food without the outlay of a tasting-menu destination.
 Book it for a special dinner, a long lunch, or any occasion where the meal itself should feel considered but not ceremonial.

 The Setting: Atmosphere and Room

-Magiargè occupies a space in the upper, historic district of Bordighera — the medieval Alta quarter where the streets narrow and the buildings press close.
-Michelin's own notes describe the dining rooms as appearing to be almost carved from the rock itself, and that architectural quality shapes the whole atmosphere.
+Magiargè occupies a space in the upper, historic district of Bordighera; the medieval Alta quarter where the streets narrow and the buildings press close.
+Michelin's own notes describe the dining rooms as appearing to be almost carved from the rock itself, that architectural quality shapes the whole atmosphere.
 Expect a room that is intimate and enclosed, with the kind of low-ceiling energy that keeps conversations contained and the mood unhurried.
-The ambient feel is warm rather than buzzy: this is not a loud, high-turnover trattoria, and it is not a hushed fine-dining room either.
+The ambient feel is warm rather than buzzy: this is not a loud, high-turnover trattoria, it is not a hushed fine-dining room either.
 It sits comfortably in between, which makes it well-suited to occasions where you want the evening to feel special without the stiffness that sometimes comes with starred venues.

-For a special occasion , an anniversary, a milestone birthday, a dinner that needs to feel genuinely considered , the room delivers.
+For a special occasion, an anniversary, a milestone birthday, a dinner that needs to feel genuinely considered, the room delivers.
 The atmosphere is the kind that encourages a second glass of wine and a longer table conversation, rather than a brisk efficient service sequence.
 If you are celebrating something, this works in your favour.
 If you need a quick dinner before an early train, it probably does not.

 The Food and Wine